spindlebink/hollicode/docs/LANGUAGE.md

 Text lines begin after preceding indentation and continue to the end of the line.
 You don't need to escape special characters.
 ```
 > Conversation anchor point
-	A line of text displayed at this anchor point.
+A line of text.
 A line of text "with quotes" and !@#$% special characters.
 ```

 You can optionally begin a line of text with a single hyphen `-`.
 If you do so, the line will be interpreted as beginning at the first non-whitespace character after it.
 You can use this behavior if for example a line needs to begin with `->`, `#`, `[`, or `>`.